THIS DATE IN HISTORY: April 22

 1988: Patrik Sundstrom of the New Jersey Devils wipes out one of Wayne Gretzky's records.

-Sundstrom, a 26-year-old forward, has the greatest offensive night in the history of the Stanley Cup Playoffs to that point, scoring three goals and assisting on five others for eight points in New Jersey's 10-4 victory against the Washington Capitals in Game 3 of the Patrick Division Final.
+Sundstrom, a 26-year-old forward, has the greatest offensive night in the history of the Stanley Cup Playoffs to that point, scoring three goals and assisting on five others for eight points in New Jersey's 10-4 victory against the Washington Capitals in Game 3 of the Patrick Division Final in East Rutherford, New Jersey.

 Sundstrom scores twice in the second period and once in the third.
-He assists on each of Mark Johnson's four goals and one by defenseman Anders Carlsson.
+He assists on each of the four goals scored by Mark Johnson and one by defenseman Anders Carlsson.
 The Devils score 10 times on 31 shots against Capitals goalies Clint Malarchuk and Pete Peeters.

 Sundstrom's eight points in a playoff game are one more than the record set by Gretzky in 1983 and matched by him in 1985 and 1987.
 Mario Lemieux of the Pittsburgh Penguins equals Sundstrom's eight-point performance during the 1989 playoffs, but it has never been surpassed.

 1971: The Minnesota North Stars become the first expansion team to win a playoff game against an Original Six team when they defeat the Montreal Canadiens 6-3 at the Forum in Game 2 of the Semifinals.
-Danny Grant assists on three of the North Stars' four first-period goals, and former Canadien Cesare Maniago finishes with 32 saves.
+Two former Canadiens play big roles in the win: Danny Grant assists on three of the North Stars' four first-period goals, and goalie Cesare Maniago finishes with 32 saves.
 The NHL's post-1967 teams are 0-17 before the North Stars' victory.

-1976: Darryl Sittler ties the playoff record for goals in a game set by Maurice Richard in 1944 when he scores five times in Toronto's 8-5 victory against the Philadelphia Flyers at Maple Leaf Gardens in Game 6 of the Quarterfinals.
+1976: Darryl Sittler ties the playoff record for goals in a game set by Montreal's Maurice Richard in 1944 when he scores five times in Toronto's 8-5 victory against the Philadelphia Flyers at Maple Leaf Gardens in Game 6 of the Quarterfinals.
 Sittler scores once in the first period and three times in the second, then equals Richard's 32-year-old mark by beating Bernie Parent at 2:06 of the third period.
-Sittler also gets an assist on Claire Alexander's game-clinching shorthanded goal with 4:29 remaining to complete a six-point night.
+Sittler also gets an assist on a game-clinching shorthanded goal by Claire Alexander with 4:29 remaining to complete a six-point night.

 1983: The New York Islanders win their NHL-record 14th consecutive playoff series by defeating the New York Rangers 5-2 at Madison Square Garden in Game 6 of the Patrick Division Final.
 Butch Goring scores twice and Billy Smith makes 28 saves for the Islanders, who extend their streak to 19 before losing to the Edmonton Oilers in the 1984 Final.

-1987: Mikko Makela's power-play goal at 19:57 of the third period gives the Islanders a 2-1 victory against the Philadelphia Flyers at the Spectrum in Game 2 of the Patrick Division Final.
+1987: Mikko Makela scores a power-play goal at 19:57 of the third period to give the Islanders a 2-1 victory against the Flyers at the Spectrum in Game 2 of the Patrick Division Final.
 Kelly Hrudey makes 40 saves before Makela beats Ron Hextall to score the latest game-winning goal in regulation time by a road team in playoff history.

 2003: Patrick Roy's NHL career comes to a sudden end when Andrew Brunette scores at 3:25 of overtime in Game 7 to give the Minnesota Wild a 3-2 victory against the Colorado Avalanche at Pepsi Center in Game 7 of the Western Conference Quarterfinals.
 Roy retires a month later having won the Stanley Cup four times and holding NHL records for games played (1,029), regular-season wins (551) and playoff wins (151).
 The Wild, in their third NHL season, win the first playoff series in their history.